billkarsh/SpikeGLX/Markdown/Slot_Help.md

 can attach the five-meter cables from your probe headstages:

 * PXI: **4 ports each**.
-* Oneboxes: **2 ports each**.
+* OneBoxes: **2 ports each**.
 * SIM: **4 ports each**.

 >All ports can be used for NP 1.0 or NP 2.0 components.

->Each Onebox can also record 12 non-neural analog and digital channels, and
+>Each OneBox can also record 12 non-neural analog and digital channels, and
 >these are treated as their own data streams.
-Onebox streams each:
+OneBox streams each:
 >
 >* Are listed/selected in the `probe table` with port = `ADC`.
 >* Are configured on their own `Obx Tab`.